- Follow Lindy Low LeCoq on WordPress.com

 Bald Eagles mature over the course of five years.
 Walking With Eagles invites the reader to take a poetic and visual tour of this odyssey.

 view ~ Walking With Eagles ~ in top menu bar for a preview, though the folio is much nicer!

 Author Archives: Lindy Le Coq

-Whatever the weather in “your neck of the woods,” please honor our earth, be kind and stay safe.🐾
+Bald Eagle Claw Print Thank you Patrick!
+At this festive season of the year, please honor our earth, be kind and stay safe.🐾

-Wherever you walk, please honor our earth, continue to be kind and stay safe.🐾
+As we enter this holiday season please honor our earth, be kind and stay safe.🐾